DanielAzocarDev/firstExpressProject/README.md

 ## Motivation

 I'm a developer with frontend experience exploring the backend world.
-To speed up the learning process and resolve doubts efficiently, I am using **ChatGPT** as an assistant, as traditional courses can become slow for those who already have development experience.
+To speed up the learning process and resolve doubts efficiently, I'm using **ChatGPT** as an assistant, as traditional courses can become slow for those who already have development experience.

 ## Technologies Used